NA-MIC/ProjectWeek/PW30_2019_GranCanaria/README.md

 ## Preparatory Videoconferences

-- Zoom video conference: To join the videoconference, TBD
+- Zoom video conference: To join the videoconference, use https://zoom.us/j/112427205
 - Conference call notes: To access these, click [here](PreparatoryMeetingsNotes.md).

 ## Program